What is fosinopril?

 You may also need to avoid taking fosinopril with aliskiren if you have kidney disease.

-Do not use if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away.
-Fosinopril can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Stop using this medicine and tell your doctor right away if you become pregnant.
+Fosinopril can cause injury or death to the unborn baby if you use the medicine during your second or third trimester.

 How should I take fosinopril?